 This reset removes all of your current network settings, including customized networks, and replaces them with the default network choices and values.
 If the error is caused by erroneous or invalid network settings, this reset will most likely fix the problem.
 Here’s how you do it:

 When the reset is complete, the phone reboots automatically.
 By then, you should be able to connect to the Internet and access online services by setting up your Wi-Fi network.
-Open the mail app after your device is connected to see if the error has been resolved.
+Open the email apps after your device is connected to see if the error has been resolved.

 If complicated system faults constitute the root cause, the issue is likely to remain.
 In this instance, the only other option is to do a master or factory reset on your iPhone.
 This will clear everything from your device, including any catastrophic system problems that may have created conflicts with your roadrunner email server settings, resulting in the persistent “cannot verify server identification” error.
 If you decide to proceed, make a backup of all of your crucial files to iCloud or iTunes so that you can restore them later.
 When you’re ready, follow these instructions to factory reset your iPhone via settings:

 You’ll need to set up everything on your smartphone again after the reset, just as you did when you initially got your iPhone.
 To set up your iPhone as new, just utilize the start-up wizard.
 Make sure you provide the right email account credentials when setting up your email account.
 Launch the email app when everything is set up and your device is online to see whether the problem has gone away.

 It’s conceivable that the error is being caused by an issue with your roadrunner email service provider.
 The email server, for example, may be experiencing technical issues and is now undergoing repair.
 In this scenario, you can contact your service provider to inquire about the email server’s current condition.
 You can also request assistance from your service provider/carrier in checking and re-configuring your device’s SMTP settings or incoming and outgoing servers.